 As CyberKnife® radiosurgery does not require anaesthesia or incisions, individuals who undergo the treatment are able to resume their normal lives almost immediately after the procedure.

 Beacon Hospital’s oncologists are trained in Cyberknife® radiosurgery in the USA and Europe.
-Our specialists are pioneers in this field in Malaysia, with extensive experience spanning over 10 years and having treated more than 1,400 cases.
+Our specialists are among the pioneers in this field in Malaysia, with extensive experience spanning over 10 years and having treated more than 1,400 cases.
 The results have been published and presented internationally, and they regularly give talks and lectures on the subject.

 Click the links below to view more videos about Cyberknife® treatment: